idio-lang/DIPS/source/introduction.rst

 shell and argue for the things I like and ignore the things I don't.
 I'm also going to throw in some things I think would be useful for someone like me to have in a shell.
-I'm then going to look at my programming language of choice, :lname:`Scheme` (the *horror*, the *horror*), and argue as to why it does what we need it do.
-:lname:`Scheme` does an awful lot more besides which we can benefit from although there is a decent argument that it does too much and that we should hold back from some of its more baroque and entangled features.
+I'm then going to look at my programming language of choice, :lname:`Scheme`, and argue as to why it does what we need it do.  :lname:`Scheme`, it transpires, does an awful lot more besides which we can benefit from although there is a decent argument that it does too much and that we should hold back from some of its more baroque and entangled features.
 We'll then look at how to implement a Scheme-ish language from basic interpretation through to byte compilation.
-If :lname:`Scheme` could do the things we want then the smart people behind :lname:`Scheme` would already have done so, so we need to discuss, *ahem*, how to butcher it until it bends to our will!
+If :lname:`Scheme` could do the things we want then the smart people behind :lname:`Scheme` would already have done so, so we need to discuss how to, *ahem*, butcher it until it bends to our will!
 That leads to some tricky compromises.

 There's another, more reflective, reason for this rambling.
 In my experience when I have tried to explain what I have done in written prose using examples I had not tried myself I discover that my casual understanding is, in fact, an abject misunderstanding -- and, often as not, a poor implementation.
-If I can satisfactorily explain how :lname:`Idio` works then there's a decent chance it actually doing what it says on the side of the tin.
+If I can satisfactorily explain how :lname:`Idio` works then there's a decent chance it's actually doing what it says on the side of the tin.

 .. rst-class:: center